 How much is the grant?

 The non-repayable grant amounts to 20 % of the eligible production costs (national and international co-productions) and 25 % for service productions (the maximum being 15% of the total annual grant budget).
 The basis for calculating the extent of the grant is a maximum of 80 % of total production costs.

 What do service productions need to consider?

 Service productions must provide evidence that at least five shooting days will take place in Austria (for fiction films only).
 The total production costs of a fiction film must be EUR 8 million (documentary: EUR 1 million) with a minimum Austrian spent of EUR 1 million of eligible production costs.
 The non-repayable grant amounts up to 25 per cent of the production costs eligible for support but must not surpass 15 per cent of the total annual grant budget.
 Productions costs eligible for support refer to those film-related deliveries and services in Austria which are performed on behalf of the film production company or its employees, free-lance employees or self-employed people.
 A film project may be submitted as a service production if it fails to meet the preconditions for approval as an Austrian-foreign co-production.
 To qualify for support, a service production must meet at least two criteria and score at least 33 out of 66 points in the Cultural Test.

 You need an Austrian service producer to file the application.
 If you intend to submit an application for a service production, get in contact with Location Austria prior submission (email@example.com).

 What do co-productions need to consider?

 Co-productions need to comply with the respective intra-national film treaty.
 If no such agreement exists, the project has to have an Austrian financial-, licensing-, artistic-, and technical contribution of 20 per cent of the total production costs.
-Austrian-foreign co-productions should be provisionally approved by the Federal Ministry of Science, Research and Economy by the time of submission.
+Austrian-foreign co-productions should be provisionally approved by the Federal Ministry for Digital, Business and Enterprise by the time of submission.